jxskiss/mcli/README.md

 An argument must be showed in help to tell user how to use the program correctly.

+Modifier `E` is useful when you want to read an environment variable, but don't want user to provide from command line (e.g. password or other secrets).
+Using together with `R` also ensures that the env variable must exist.

 Some modifiers cannot be used together, else it panics, e.g.

-* H & R - a required flag must appear in help to tell user to set it
+* H & R - a required flag must appear in help to tell user to set it.
-* D & R - a required flag must not be deprecated, it does not make sense, but makes user confused
+* D & R - a required flag must not be deprecated, it does not make sense, but makes user confused.

 ## Compatibility with package `flag`